 Future of Financial Advisory

-Automation has always been seen as a threat to the job security of advisors, but that may not be the case afterall.
-The demand for personal financial advisory is growing and will continue to grow stronger as income levels and savings rates rise; increasing the demand for financial assets at the same time.
+Automation has always been seen as a threat to the job security of advisors, but that may not be the case after all.
+The demand for personal financial advice is growing and will continue to grow stronger as income levels and savings rates rise.
+The demand for financial assets is also increasing at the same time.

 With recent news of the US personal savings rate hitting its highest level in 39 years, the wealth management industry is poised for skyrocket growth.